Findings and discussion

 2) Biometrics.
 Putting a safe into registration mode to accept a new fingerprint cannot require that a primary control button need be pressed only once.
 As with my recommendations for a proper sequence for programming an access code, the process for registering fingerprints cannot be simple.
 The process must involve entering a sequence of commands in addition to requiring the safe owner, whose fingerprint is already registered, to authenticate the process by allowing the system to read a master fingerprint.
 Furthermore, no controls involved in either registering or deleting fingerprints can be located on the outside of the safe.
 The Bulldog Vaults BD 3000 is easily compromised because of this mistake.

 Keyed bypass locks:

-High-security cam locks made by ABUS, Assa Abloy, Bi-Lock, EVVA, Medeco, and Multi-Lock are all excellent locks, though they are more expensive than locks typically found on lock boxes.
+High-security cam locks made by Assa Abloy, Bi-Lock, and Medeco, are better choices than the generic Chinese-made locks usually found on lock boxes, though they are more expensive.
 Ultimately, the decision to install a bypass lock on a lock box is a compromise.
-It has to be good enough to deter an amateur lock picker and not so good as to be too costly.
+It has to be good enough to deter a beginning lock picker using general-purpose tools and not so good as to be too costly.

 2) Mistakes to avoid.
 The most common mistake I come across involves giving bypass cylinders decorative covers.
 Whether made of metal, plastic, or rubber, decorative covers usually fit into holes in the body of a safe or its keypad fitting.
 The resulting holes can allow access to circuitry beneath a keypad and even access into the interior of the locking mechanism.
 The P-20 Security Safe, once imported by Bighorn Safe Co., is a perfect example of how a simple decorative cover—and the resulting holes—can undermine the security of a safe.